tari-project/tari/RFC/src/RFC-0151_StagedWalletSecurity.md

 This makes the user's fund safer while at rest in the cloud.
 It also introduces an additional point of failure: the user can forget their wallet's encryption password.

-Stage 1b and 2 are similar in functionality, but different in scope (Stage 2 allows us to store all the wallet metadata, rather than just the commitments).
+Stage 1b and 2 are similar in functionality but different in scope (Stage 2 allows us to store all the wallet metadata, rather than just the commitments).
 For this reason, Stage 1b is optional.

-Backups MUST be authorised by the user when the first cloud backup is made, and SHOULD be automatically updated after each transaction.
+Backups MUST be authorised by the user when the first cloud backup is made and SHOULD be automatically updated after each transaction.

 When migrating from Stage 1 to Stage 2, the Stage 1b backups SHOULD be deleted.

 #### Stage 3 - Sweep to cold wallet